 Included with this 40-inch trampoline from Wamkos are a couple of welcome extras: a pair of resistance bands that attach to the trampoline and expand your workout beyond cardio, and a washable safety cover to shield the metal springs from the jumper.
 (One thing it doesn’t have is a handlebar, but that can be personal preference.)

 The trampoline folds easily and has anti-slip rubber feet for added stability.
 Its maximum weight capacity is 220 pounds.

 Cons: No handlebar (only a con if that’s not your preference); some reviewers noted that they didn’t love the camo cover, so they turned it inside out to display the all-black side.

-This rebounder trampoline has made it into the top 10 trampolines in the fitness trampolines category at Amazon and has almost 1,600 5-star reviews so far.
+This rebounder trampoline has made it into the top 10 trampolines in the fitness trampolines category at Amazon and has over 1,900 5-star reviews so far.
 Its bungee cords are quiet, and as the company says, “mega strong”—with a softer bounce than metal springs.
 The trampoline can support up to 400 pounds, thanks to its heavy-duty steel frame and six legs.

-This 40-inch trampoline has a handlebar that can adjust from 32 to 42 inches, but if you’d prefer a version without one, the company offers that, too—with a lower price.
+This 40-inch trampoline has a handlebar that can adjust from 32 to 42 inches, which can help with exercises for a rebounder, but if you’d prefer a version without one, the company offers that, too—with a lower price.